banzaicloud/hpa-operator/README.md

 All annotations must be prefixed with `autoscale`.
 It is required to specify minReplicas/maxReplicas and at least one metric to be used for autoscale.
 You can add *Resource* type metrics for cpu & memory and *Pods* type metrics.
 Let's see what kind of annotations can be used to specify metrics:

-- ``autoscale/cpu: "{targetAverageUtilizationPercentage}"`` - adds a Resource type metric for cpu with targetAverageUtilization set as specified, where targetAverageUtilizationPercentage should be an int value between [1-100]
+- ``cpu.hpa.autoscaling.banzaicloud.io/targetAverageUtilization: "{targetAverageUtilizationPercentage}"`` - adds a Resource type metric for cpu with targetAverageUtilizationPercentage set as specified, where targetAverageUtilizationPercentage should be an int value between [1-100]

+- ``cpu.hpa.autoscaling.banzaicloud.io/targetAverageValue: "{targetAverageValue}"`` - adds a Resource type metric for cpu with targetAverageValue set as specified, where targetAverageValue is a [Quantity](https://godoc.org/k8s.io/apimachinery/pkg/api/resource#Quantity).

 - ``autoscale/memory: "{targetAverageValue}"`` - adds a Resource type metric for memory with targetAverageValue set as specified, where targetAverageValue is a [Quantity](https://godoc.org/k8s.io/apimachinery/pkg/api/resource#Quantity).

-- ``autoscale.pod/custom_metric_name: "{targetAverageValue}"`` - adds a Pods type metric with targetAverageValue set as specified, where targetAverageValue is a [Quantity](https://godoc.org/k8s.io/apimachinery/pkg/api/resource#Quantity).
+- ``pod.hpa.autoscaling.banzaicloud.io/custom_metric_name: "{targetAverageValue}"`` - adds a Pods type metric with targetAverageValue set as specified, where targetAverageValue is a [Quantity](https://godoc.org/k8s.io/apimachinery/pkg/api/resource#Quantity).

 > To use custom metrics from *Prometheus*, you have to deploy `Prometheus Adapter` and `Metrics Server`, explained in detail in our previous post about [using HPA with custom metrics](https://banzaicloud.com/blog/k8s-horizontal-pod-autoscaler/)